joegrimshaw2002/SE-sum-1/README.md

 1. **Early Prototypes Matter**: Early feedback helped identify critical design and functionality gaps.
 2. **Testing is Essential**: Bugs and inefficiencies were systematically resolved by incorporating rigorous testing practices.
 3. **User Feedback Drives Improvement**: Stakeholder input during each iteration directly influenced design decisions and feature prioritisation.

-**Placeholders**:
-- Before-and-after comparison screenshots of the Python script, the early web app, and the final web app.
-- Annotated timeline of iterative improvements.

 ####For more detailed user and technical documentation, please navigate to the **wiki**.